Demi Lovato Is Stable and Alert After Apparent Overdose

 by Cydney Contreras | Tue., Jul.
 24, 2018 2:38 PM

-Sources are telling NBC News that Demi Lovato is in stable condition following her apparent overdose.
+NBC News reports that Demi Lovato is in stable condition following her apparent overdose.

-The singer was taken by ambulance to Cedars Sinai Medical Center, where she was administered "Naloxone, also known by its trade name Narcan, to reverse the effects of the overdose."
+According to sources, the singer was taken by ambulance to Cedars Sinai Medical Center in Los Angeles on Tuesday, where she was administered "Naloxone," an overdose reversal drug otherwise referred to as Narcan.

-The insider revealed that the 25-year-old is "stable and alert and breathing."
+The 25-year-old is "stable and alert and breathing," according to NBC News.

-The good news comes after E!
-News confirmed that the singer had been rushed to the hospital to be treated for a possible overdose, which occurred at her Hollywood Hills home.
+The latest update in Lovato's latest health struggle comes soon after E!
+News confirmed she was rushed to the hospital to be treated for a possible overdose, which occurred at a residence in the Hollywood Hills.

-In recent years, the star has opened up about her struggles with sobriety and how she overcame the adversity she faced.
+In recent years, the star has opened up about her struggles with sobriety and what it took to overcome the adversity she faced.

 And in her mission to educate others on mental health and addiction, the former Disney star later confessed that she had broken her sobriety in an emotional song titled, "Sober," which was released in June.